lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

 around the circle.
 The memory array used to hold particles is reordered by grid cell every 100 timesteps to improve data locality and cache access patterns.

-This is not a sensitive problem and will be present within the upstream SPARTA repository shortly.
-The primary input file that controls the simulation is "in.cylinder".
+This problem is present within the upstream SPARTA repository.
+The components of this problem are listed below (paths given are within SPARTA repository).
+Each of these files will need to be copied into a run directory for the simulation.

+``examples/cylinder/in.cylinder``
+   This is the primary input file that controls the simulation.
+Some parameters within this file may need to be changed depending upon what is being run (i.e., these parameters control how long this simulation runs for and how much memory it uses).

+``examples/cylinder/circle_R0.5_P10000.surf``
+   This is the mesh file and will remain unchanged.

+``examples/cylinder/air.*``
+   These three files (i.e., ``air.species``, ``air.tce``, and ``air.vss``)
+   contain the composition and reactions inherent with the air.
+These files, like the mesh file, are not to be edited.

 An excerpt from this input file that has its key parameters is provided below.

 .. code-block::
+   :emphasize-lines: 5,11

    <snip>
     37 ###################################